An Introduction to Mainstreaming Lynch Syndrome Testing

 Online Course, 4 CPD hours

-Join Sam Seker, Colorectal Clinical Nurse Specialist and Lynch Syndrome Champion, for this interactive online workshop.
-Designed for colorectal clinical nurse specialists, nurses, bowel screening practitioners, and junior doctors, this introductory session will help you build practical confidence in screening, genetics, and patient-centred care.
-You will have the opportunity to connect with your NHS peers, gain expert guidance, and learn through case study–based discussions how to support the mainstreaming of Lynch Syndrome testing.
+Attendees joined Sam Seker, Colorectal Clinical Nurse Specialist and Lynch Syndrome Champion, for this interactive online workshop.
+Designed for colorectal clinical nurse specialists, nurses, bowel screening practitioners, and junior doctors, this introductory session helped build on practical confidence in screening, genetics, and patient-centred care.
+The attendees had the opportunity to connect with NHS peers, gain expert guidance, and learn through case study–based discussions how to support the mainstreaming of Lynch Syndrome testing.

 Mainstreaming Lynch testing

-This course has been expertly designed to build your confidence and leave you with actionable insights on how to mainstream Lynch Syndrome testing.
-Book your place to focus on:
+This course was expertly designed to build your confidence and leave attendees with actionable insights on how to mainstream Lynch Syndrome testing.
+Key focusses included:

 • An overview of Lynch Syndrome: associated MMR genes and the underlying genetic and genomic drivers